Hendyley/SC1015_Mini_Project/Docs/exploring_analysis.md

 The ability to identify the trend is important for the data as it gives a rough gauge for the future movement of the stock.
 [![MovingAverage.png](../Images/MovingAverage.png)](../Exploratory/MovingAverage.ipynb)

-As seen above, it shows the movement of the price, an upwards trend leading to an easier prediction of an increasing stock price.
+Using a simple calculation, getting the average of a **selected period** (90 days), it is able to identify the general movement and trend of the stock.

-However, due to its simplicity and the inability to take seasonality and residual into consideration, it will decrease the accuracy of the prediction.
-Even with a variating weight, giving more emphasis on the more recent observation, it is still not very accurate.
+However, due to its simplicity and the inability to take seasonality and residual into consideration, it decreases the accuracy of the prediction.
+Even with a more complex calculation, a variating weight, giving more emphasis on the more recent observation, it is still not very accurate at forecasting.

 |              EMA              |                  Price Movement                   |
 |:-----------------------------:|:-------------------------------------------------:|